Huangshi: Transportation

 In 2014, the Wuhan-Huangshi line of the Wuhan Metropolitan Area Intercity Railway opened.
 The three stations of this commuter rail system in the Huangshi area are Huahu (花湖站), Huangshi North and Daye North.
 Huahu, although technically situated within the boundaries of Ezhou City, is actually located on the north-western edge of Huangshi's central city (30.263600°N 115.016645°E); Haungshi North is in Xialu District, in the western part of Huangshi's central city; the Daye North station is north-east of Daye (30.125216°N 114.995895°E).

 Tourism

 Huangshi is situated amongst numerous picturesque lakes and mountains.
 One of Huangshi's more famous sites is the Buddhist Temple on Dongfang Mountain (东方山风景区 (East Mountain)), Cihu Lake, Xisaishan, TuanChengShan Park, and Qingshan Lake (青山湖) with connecting Ci Lake.

 Cihu Lake with surrounding Cihu Lake Scenery Park (磁湖风景区) separates the older areas of Huangshi to the newer government development zone.

 The former eastern pit of the Daye Iron Mine, which operated from the late 1890s until 2000, has been converted into Huangshi National Mining Park (黃石國家礦山公園), where visitors can see a variety of mining equipment from the past and the present.

 Xisaishan, located on the south bank of the Yangtze River in the eastern part of the city, provides views of the city and Yangtze River below (considered a 3A class tourist attraction).

+The Old Site of Huaxin Cement Plant (华新水泥旧址), which selected as the first batch of China's 20th century Architectural Heritage List.
+Led by the government and invested and operated by the City Development Group, it was built into Huaxin 1907 Cultural Park.
+Huaxin Cement is one of the earliest Chinese cement enterprises.